nethalo/backup-scripts/README.md

 ## MyDumper backup
 mydumper.sh
 Bash script used as a wraper of the [MyDumper](https://launchpad.net/mydumper "MyDumper") backup tool .
 Run this script as a daily cronjob

+## Mysqldump backup
+mysqldump.sh
+Bash script used as a wraper of the classic mysqldump backup tool .
+Run this script as a daily cronjob